aws-samples/aws-service-catalog-tools-workshop/workshop/content/tools/_index.md

 ## What is Service Catalog Factory

-**Service Catalog Factory** is part of a suite of open source Tools which have been built to compliment the AWS Service Catalog Service.
+**Service Catalog Factory** is part of a suite of open source tools which have been built to complement the AWS Service Catalog Service.

 Service Catalog Factory enables you to quickly build AWS CodePipelines that will create AWS Service Catalog portfolios and populate them with products across multiple regions of your AWS Account.
 You specify where in git the source code is for your products and you specify which regions you would like your products to exist and the framework will perform all of the undifferentiated heavy lifting for you.

-In addition, the pipelines the framework creates can perform functional tests and static analysis on your templates to help you with your [Software Development Life-Cycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle) (SDLC).
+In addition, the pipelines that the framework creates can perform functional tests and static code analysis on your templates to help you with your [Software Development Life-Cycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle) (SDLC).

 Service Catalog Factory allows you to define AWS Service Catalog portfolios and products using [YAML](https://en.wikipedia.org/wiki/YAML).
 You can version your products and specify where the source code for them can be found.

-You can configure the frameowrk to publish the portfolios, products and versions in each of your required AWS Regions.
+You can configure the framework to publish the portfolios, products and versions in every AWS Region that you specify.

 ## High level architecture diagram